MackKaputo/travel_guide_project/README.md

 # travel_guide_project
-A travel guide application using the google maps API
+A travel guide application using the google maps API.